unbody-io/Gray/README.md

-# Nextlog
+# Nexlog

 AI has transformed writing, and now it's time to enhance reading.
-Nextlog is an AI-native, open-source blogging framework built on [Unbody.io](Unbody.io) that makes reading more contextual and dynamic.
+Nexlog is an AI-native, open-source blogging framework built on [Unbody.io](Unbody.io) that makes reading more contextual and dynamic.
 Designed for both content creators and readers, Nextlog brings articles to life, turning reading into an interactive, personalized experience.

 https://github.com/unbody-io/Nexlog/assets/7159454/6d350499-7ed1-4212-b310-cb18734929a8